hasura/graphql-engine/scripts/cli-migrations/v2/README.md

 # CLI Migrations

-This docker image provides a method to run migrations at docker entrypoint.
+This docker image provides a method to run migrations and metadata at docker entrypoint.
 A temporary server is booted, with the migrations API allowed, securely through localhost.
-Once migrations have been applied, the server will reboot in a secure mode for inbound graphql usage.
+Once migrations and metadata have been applied, the server will reboot in a secure mode for inbound graphql usage.

 See [./docker-entrypoint.sh](docker-entrypoint.sh)